Classic Motorcycle Build

 Scavenger Pump

-The lubrication cycle is completed by the "scavenger" oil pump.
+The lubrication cycle is completed by the scavenger oil pump.
 This is a gear-type pump and mounts to the bottom of the right-side engine case.
 It's job is to return engine oil back to the oil tank.

-Harley flathead 45 oil pump install
+Harley WL oil pump install

-Harley-Davidson 45 flathead scavenger pump
+Harley Davidson 45 flathead scavenger pump

-cracked oil pump cover from Harley-Davidson 45 flathead
+cracked motorcycle oil pump cover

 There are two flat paper gaskets that go in between the oil pump plates.
 These gaskets determine end play in the primary and scavenger oil pumps, so you don't want to add any thickness with any kind of sealer.